sdc-china/IDA-doc/_posts/2018-01-15-tutorial-run-record-and-replay-a-test-case.md

      ![][test_case_step_table]

   2. Click **Record**  button on the right top of page.
-You will enter record page.
+It will the launch UI record page.

      ![][test_case_step_table2]